-The 2018 People's State of the Union will take place from January 25-February 4, 2018.
-Host a Story Circle in your community as part of this annual civic ritual and participatory art project—and help inspire the Poetic Address to the Nation!
+The People's State of the Union took place January 25-February 4, 2018.
+Citizen Artists hosted Story Circles as part of this annual civic ritual and participatory art project—and helped inspire the Poetic Address to the Nation!

 Help spark a movement to acknowledge original Native inhabitants at the opening of all public events.

 How can we respond creatively and ethically to social and environmental crises?

 "HI-LI" stands for High-Impact Low-Infrastructure.
 Explore our catalogue of HI-LI models for building creative community.
 Every project listed is participatory, replicable, and volunteer-friendly.